umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/Set-Up-Footer/index.md

 - Choose an item from the tree - in this case, we'll choose "Unicorn Hotel"
 - Click "Submit" to add the link
 - Next, we get the option to select children, which is another layer of links.
 We won't need this for now.
-- The final button here is "Only Render Children" which would make the node only display links to the child pages, instead of the selected one
+- The final button here is "Only Render Children" which would make the page only display links to the child pages, instead of the selected one

 ![The finished footer](images/Navigatio-Footer.png)